Volatility 3 Basics¶

 address into a physical address, which will then either be directed towards the swap layer or the LiME layer.
 Should it

-be directed towards the LiME layer, the LiME file format algorithm will be translated to determine where within the file
+be directed towards the LiME layer, the LiME file format algorithm will be translate the new address to determine where

 Volatility 2 had a similar concept, called address spaces, but these could only stack linearly one on top of another.

 The list of layers supported by volatility can be determined by running the frameworkinfo plugin.